 The University of Toronto is committed to equity and respect for diversity.
 All members of the learning environment in this course should strive to create an atmosphere of mutual respect.
-As a course instructor, I will neither condone nor tolerate 7ehavior that undermines the dignity or self-esteem of any individual in this course and wish to be alerted to any attempt to create an intimidating or hostile environment.
+As a course instructor, I will neither condone nor tolerate behavior that undermines the dignity or self-esteem of any individual in this course and wish to be alerted to any attempt to create an intimidating or hostile environment.
 It is our collective responsibility to create a space that is inclusive and welcomes discussion.
 Discrimination, harassment and hate speech will not be tolerated.
+These policies include spoken word and written text in the chat box on zoom meetings.
 If you have any questions, comments, or concerns you may contact the UTM Equity and Diversity officer at edo.utm@utoronto.ca or the University of Toronto Mississauga Students' Union Vice President Equity at vpequity@utmsu.ca.